Micajah Green Lewis: Biography

 Lewis is buried near his sister and her baby in the Protestant section of the St. Louis Cemetery in New Orleans.
 Gov. Claiborne remarried in 1806, and that wife, the second of four, Clarice Duralde Clairborne, daughter of Martin Duralde, died in 1809 at age 21.
 When Lewis' brother-in-law and sister Thomas and Sarah Claiborne died back in Tennessee, future U.S. president Andrew Jackson became guardian of their son Micajah Lewis Claiborne, who had likely been named in honor of Micajah Green Lewis.

 Lewis' opponent in the duel, Robert Sterry, was a graduate of Brown University and the son of Cyprian Sterry, who has been described as "most active slave trader" in Providence, Rhode Island in the 1790s.
 Sterry became an officer in the regular U.S. Army, retiring as a major, and was appointed to be an envoy to France.
-He died on the Helen, a ship returning from Bordeaux, during a winter storm off Southhampton, Long Island in 1820.
+He died on the Helen, a ship returning from Bordeaux, during a winter storm off Southampton, Long Island in 1820.